Is There a Dimmer Outlook Ahead for Huntington Bancshares Incorporated (HBAN)?

 JP Morgan gave a rating of “Neutral” to HBAN, setting the target price at $14.50 in the report published on July 01st of the current year.

-During the last 5 trading sessions, HBAN rose by +0.99%, which changed the moving average for the period of 200-days by -10.16% in comparison to the 20-day moving average, which settled at $13.62.
-In addition, Huntington Bancshares Incorporated saw -7.07% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBAN fell by -4.53%, which changed the moving average for the period of 200-days by -15.42% in comparison to the 20-day moving average, which settled at $13.69.
+In addition, Huntington Bancshares Incorporated saw -11.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading